Can You Trust the Vectors in Your Vector Database? Black-Hole Attack from Embedding Space Defects: Introduction

 In summary, we make the following contributions:

-\begin{enumerate} \item We provide a theoretical analysis and experimental validation showing that, in a high-dimensional embedding space with finite data, vectors located near the geometric center have a high probability of being selected as the nearest neighbors of many other vectors. \item We propose the Black-Hole Attack.
-By injecting only a small number of malicious vectors into the geometric center of the embedding space, the attacker can force the system to retrieve the injected harmful content for most user queries.
-This attack does not rely on any assumptions about the distribution or content of user queries. \item We extensively evaluate the Black-Hole Attack using three popular embedding models and three widely used datasets.
-We consider both brute-force search and state-of-the-art indexing methods.
-With a poisoning rate of $1\%$, malicious data appears in up to $99.85\%$ of queries, and the recall of most ANN indices decreases from $90\%$ to below $20\%$. \item We evaluate existing hubness mitigation methods as potential defenses against the Black-Hole Attack.
-The results show that these methods either significantly reduce retrieval accuracy or provide limited protection. \end{enumerate}
+\begin{enumerate} \item We provide a theoretical analysis and experimental validation showing that, in a high-dimensional embedding space with finite data, vectors located near the geometric center have a high probability of being selected as the nearest neighbors of many other vectors. \item We propose the Black-Hole Attack, a novel poisoning attack that injects a small number of malicious vectors near the geometric centroid of the embedding space to hijack retrieval for most user queries without any assumption on query distribution or content.
+To accommodate realistic attacker constraints, we further define four attack paths along a capability spectrum and show that the attack remains highly effective under each scenario. \item We conduct extensive experiments across multiple embedding models, datasets, and retrieval setting, demonstrating that the Black-Hole Attack achieves consistently high attack effectiveness and strong robustness.
+Beyond retrieval-level metrics, we further analyze the downstream impact of the attack on real-world RAG applications, revealing its practical threat to end-to-end system behavior. \item We study two directions of defense against the Black-Hole Attack: hubness mitigation and detection-based filtering.
+Hubness mitigation either significantly reduces retrieval accuracy or provides only limited protection.
+The detection-based defense is effective against some attack paths but fails against others, so a robust and adaptive defense remains an open problem. \end{enumerate}